badboy/til/src/pyinfra/unpacking-compressed-file.md

-# Download and unpacking a compressed file using pyinfra
+# Download and unpack a compressed file using pyinfra

 [pyinfra] is a tool to automate infrastructure deployments.
 Instead of defining everything in YAML like Ansible it uses plain Python code.